12 Monkeys: Design

-Gilliam used the same filmmaking style as he had in Brazil (1985), including the art direction and cinematography (specifically using fresnel lenses).
-The appearance of the interrogation room where Cole is being interviewed by the scientists was based on the work of Lebbeus Woods; these scenes were shot at three different power stations (two in Philadelphia and one in Baltimore).
+Gilliam used the same filmmaking style as he had in Brazil (1985), including the art direction and cinematography (specifically using Fresnel lenses).
+The appearance of the interrogation room where Cole is being interviewed by the scientists was based on the work of Lebbeus Woods; these scenes were shot at three power stations (two in Philadelphia and one in Baltimore).
 Gilliam intended to show Cole being interviewed through a multi-screen interrogation TV set because he felt the machinery evoked a "nightmarish intervention of technology.
 You try to see the faces on the screens in front of you, but the real faces and voices are down there and you have these tiny voices in your ear.
-To me that's the world we live in, the way we communicate these days, through technical devices that pretend to be about communication but may not be."
+To me that's the world we live in, the way we communicate these days, through technical devices that pretend to be about communication but may not be".

-The art department made sure that the 2035 underground world only used pre-1996 technology as a means to depict the bleakness of the future.
-Gilliam, Beecroft, and Crispian Sallis (set decorator) went to several flea markets and salvage warehouses looking for materials to decorate the sets.
-The majority of visual effects sequences were created by Peerless Camera, the London-based effects studio that Gilliam founded in the late 1970s with visual effects supervisor Kent Houston (The Golden Compass, Casino Royale).
+The art department made sure that the 2035 underground world only used pre-1996 technology, to depict the bleakness of the future.
+Gilliam, Beecroft and set decorator Crispian Sallis went to several flea markets and salvage warehouses looking for materials to decorate the sets.
+The majority of visual effects sequences were created by Peerless Camera Company, which Gilliam founded in the late 1970s with Kent Houston, the film's visual effects supervisor.
 Additional digital compositing was done by The Mill, while Cinesite provided film scanning services.

-Janet Maslin wrote in The New York Times, "Since 12 Monkeys has the junk heap aesthetic that Mr. Gilliam favors, nothing in the film is sleek or foolproof, certainly not its time-travel apparatus."